Make a Referral

 Addiction Recovery Homes

 Advocates offers two addiction recovery homes—Channing House and Linda Fay Griffin House—and treatment options for people struggling with addiction so they can embark on a path to recovery.
 We believe this approach helps make their lives—and our communities—safer and stronger.
-Learn more.
+Learn more

 First Offender Driver Alcohol Education

 For individuals convicted of driving under the influence for the first time, our Driver Alcohol Education program is designed to reduce the risk of future incidents by helping participants change their behaviors and attitudes.
 For many, this will mean reducing or eliminating their use of alcohol.
-The program provides 40 hours of education over a 16-week period and includes an assessment, self-help meetings, and victim impact meetings located at Advocates Community Counseling - Harvard.
+The program provides 40 hours of education over a 16-week period and includes an assessment, self-help meetings, and victim impact meetings located at Advocates Community Counseling in Harvard.
 Referrals are made by the adjudicating court.

 Second Offender Aftercare

 This program provides one year of aftercare treatment for individuals convicted of their second driving-under-the-influence offense after they complete a 14-day residential program.
 The ultimate goal of the program is for participants to take responsibility for their previous behavior and make the changes necessary to cease further incidents.
-Second Offender Aftercare is available through Advocates Community Counseling - Harvard.
+Second Offender Aftercare is available through Advocates Community Counseling in Harvard.
 Referrals are made by the adjudicating court.

 FRAMINGHAM — Seeking to provide regular and emergency assistance to residents going through mental health struggles, Advocates will open the doors of its new community behavioral health center to the public on Monday.

 The professionals who provide care at community mental health clinics around the state are leaving their positions faster than they can be replaced, worsening access just as the stresses of the pandemic have intensified the need among their mainly lower-income patients, according to a survey released Tuesday.